Random coalescing geodesics in first-passage percolation: Open problems

-We conclude with some open questions.
-As we mentioned in Section~\ref{bolt} the shape theorem and the results in~\cite{hoffman08} and~\cite{damhan14} are the best possible results for ergodic first-passage percolation.
-Our first two questions ask whether our theorems is also sharp.
-These questions are closely related to the fact that we have very limited understanding for what goes on in corners of the asymptotic shape.
+We conclude this work with some open problems.
+As we mentioned in Section~\ref{bolt}, the shape theorem and the results in~\cite{hoffman08} and~\cite{damhan14} are in some ways best possible for stationary and ergodic first-passage percolation.
+There are various ways to test the optimality of the results presented in this paper.
+Our first question is closely related to the fact that we have very limited understanding for what goes on in corners of the asymptotic shape.

-\begin{question} Does there exist a model of FPP satisfying condition {\bf A1} or {\bf A2} and a label $\alpha$ such that there are two coalescing geodesics with label $\alpha$ almost surely? \end{question}
+\begin{question} Does there exist a model of first-passage percolation satisfying condition {\bf A1} or {\bf A2} and a direction $v \in S^1$ such that there are two geodesics in direction $v$ almost surely?
+Can there be infinitely many geodesics in a given direction?
+Is it possible for $\functionals_\star$ to contain supporting functionals that are not tangent to $\ball$? \end{question}

+\begin{remark} This question has been partly answered by Alexander and Berger~\cite{aleber18}.
+Note that in the case such a model exists, $\ball$ has to have a sharp corner in direction $v$.
+Alexander and Berger provide a model of first-passage percolation for which $\ball$ is an octagon with corners in the coordinate directions, and where all geodesics (at least eight in total) are directed in the coordinate directions. \end{remark}

+The question of corners is interesting in part as it relates to the existence of bigeodesics.

+\begin{question} Can we use the theory developed here to rule out bigeodesics in a given direction $v\in S^1$, even if $\partial\ball$ has a sharp corner in the direction $v$? \end{question}

+An easy consequence of the results of this paper is that every model of first-passage percolation for which $\partial\ball$ is everywhere differentiable, i.e.\ has no corners, then every random coalescing geodesic is almost surely both cw- and ccw-dense.
+In the case when $\tree_0$ is almost surely finite, then every random coalescing geodesic is cw- and ccw-isolated.
+It would be interesting to know whether there are models that admit the existence of both.
+One way to address this question is in terms of labels.

-\begin{question} Does there exist a model of FPP satisfying condition {\bf A1} or {\bf A2} and a direction $v \in S^1$ such that there are two coalescing geodesics with direction $v$ almost surely? \end{question}
+\begin{question} Does there exist a model of first-passage percolation satisfying condition {\bf A1} or {\bf A2} and a label $\alpha$ such that there are two geodesics with label $\alpha$ almost surely? \end{question}

+We have in this paper proved that every geodesic has an asymptotic direction and an asymptotically linear Busemann function.
+Moreover, for no linear functional $\rho\in\support$ may there be two geodesics with Busemann function asymptotically linear to $\rho$ with positive probability.
+However, one would expect to be able to find exceptional directions in which this happens.
+The following question asks whether this description is optimal.

+\begin{question} Is it true that, with probability one, there is no $\rho\in\support$ for which there are three geodesics with Busemann function asymptotically linear to $\rho$?
+Equivalently, may there exist three geodesics with the same label with positive probability? \end{question}

+An analogous statement is known to hold for the related model of last-passage percolation in the exactly solvable setting, see~\cite{coupier11}.

 Our theory of coalescing geodesics uses the fact that we are working with first-passage percolation on $\Z^2$ in a very strong way.
 We also use the uniqueness of geodesics, but in a much weaker way.
 The next two questions ask whether we can eliminate these conditions.